Qiao Zong

 Qiao Zong (譙縱 (谯纵, Qiáo Zòng)) (died 413) was a Han Chinese military leader in present-day Sichuan province in China during the Eastern Jin Dynasty.
-He proclaimed himself the Prince of Chengdu (成都王 Chéngdū Wáng) in 405 and was given the title "Prince of Shu" (蜀王 Shù Wáng) by Yao Xing, ruler of the Later Qin, in 409.
-His state is therefore sometimes known as Western Shu.
+He proclaimed himself the Prince of Chengdu in 405 and was given the title "Prince of Shu" by Yao Xing, ruler of the Later Qin, in 409.
+His state of Shu (蜀 (Shǔ)) is known in historiography as Qiao Shu (谯蜀 (譙蜀, Qiào Shǔ)) or Western Shu (西蜀 (Xī Shǔ)).
 His self-governing body coordinated offensive campaigns with Later Qin along the Yangtze River until Qiao's state was destroyed by a campaign under military subordinates of Liu Yu in 413.

 Background and establishment of Western Shu

 Qiao Zong was from Baxi Commandery (巴西, roughly modern Nanchong, Sichuan).
 By 405, he was a mid-level military commander under the command of Mao Qu (毛璩), the Jin governor of Yi Province (modern Sichuan and Chongqing).
 In 404, the warlord Huan Xuan had usurped the Jin throne from Emperor An, and Mao had, in response, mobilized his forces to ready to attack Huan Xuan, but Huan Xuan was quickly overthrown by Liu Yu, who restored Emperor An.
 However, Huan Xuan's nephew Huan Zhen (桓振) occupied the important city of Jiangling (江陵, in modern Jingzhou, Hubei) and continued to resist.
 Mao therefore continued to advance east, ready to attack Huan Zhen.
 He divided his forces into two groups, one commanded by his brothers Mao Jin (毛瑾) and Mao Yuan (毛瑗), and one commanded by Qiao Zong and Hou Hui (侯暉).

 However, the soldiers of Yi Province were not happy at this long-distance campaign, and when the forces commanded by Qiao and Hou reached Wuchengshuikou (五城水口, in modern Deyang, Sichuan), Hou and another officer, Yang Mo (陽昩), plotted a mutiny.
 Because Qiao Zong was considered a kind and careful man, the soldiers respected him, and therefore Hou and Yang tried to force Qiao to be their leader.
 Qiao refused and ran, but as the soldiers closed in on him, he tried to jump into the river to commit suicide, but he was pulled out of the water, and, with swords on his neck, forced to assume a place on a royal litter.
 Qiao pleaded against it, even prostrating himself on the ground and bowing to the soldiers, but was tied to the litter and forced to "lead" the mutineers.
 The mutineers then attacked and killed Mao Jin.
 When Mao Qu tried to respond, he was defeated and killed as well, along with Mao Yuan and their clan.
 Qiao Zong assumed the title Prince of Chengdu, and set his capital at Chengdu, the capital of Yi Province.